NikhilRout/FPGAedgeDETECTION/README.md

 # FPGAedgeDETECTION
-Pipelined Gaussian Blur and Sobel-Filter Verilog Modules for FPGAs
+Optimizing RGB to Grayscale, Gaussian Blur and Sobel-Filter operations on FPGAs for reduced dynamic power consumption